Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes: Example: center of the disk

-More specifically, ellipses corresponding to points $z\in U$ are exactly those where the monomials contributing to the maximum have gradients $(\pm 1,0)$ and $(0, \pm 1),$ and the tropical caustic has the vertical weight two edge (which passes through the origin).
-Thus, the value of the tropical distance series is just the $(1,0)$ coefficient of the tropical series.
-In general, for the ellipse $Q=1$ of area $\pi$ the $\lambda$-coefficient in its tropical distance series is given by $\sqrt{Q^*(\lambda)},$ where $Q^*$ denotes the dual quadratic form for which the $xy$ coefficient is replaced by its opposite.
-Therefore, in the above notation the value of the tropical distance series with standard tropical structure is $\sqrt{a},$ i.e. root the of the $x^2$ coefficient.
+More specifically, ellipses corresponding to points $z\in U$ are exactly those where the monomials contributing to the minimum have gradients $(0, \pm 1),$ (and $(\pm 1,0)$ in case of a circle) and the tropical caustic has the vertical weight two edge (which passes through the origin).
+Thus, the value of the tropical distance series is just the $(0,1)$ coefficient of the tropical series.
+In general, for the ellipse $q=1$ of area $\pi$ the $\lambda$-coefficient in its tropical distance series is given by $\sqrt{q^*(\lambda)},$ where $q^*$ denotes the dual quadratic form for which the $xy$ coefficient is replaced by its opposite (and $a$ and $c$ are switched) -- this can be deduced either from Legendre duality or Lagrange multipliers.
+Therefore, in the above notation, the value of the tropical distance series with standard tropical structure is $\sqrt{a},$ i.e. the root of $x^2$ coefficient\footnote{The language of tropical caustics can be avoided if we care only about the value at the center of the disc, and the only thing we actually need is to evaluate the tropical distance function of an ellipse $ax^2+bxy+cy^2=1.$ The claim, which can be established by a direct comparison of tropical monomials, is that if this ellipse corresponds to a point of the fundamental domain $U$, the value at the origin of the tropical distance is $\min_{(p,q)\in \mathbb{Z}^2\backslash\{(0,0)\}}\sqrt{q^*(p,q)}=\sqrt{q^*(1,0)}.$}.

 With all the above, we compute the desired value as